jbpawlik/SwimPNW/README.md

 1: I tried installing the finished repo of this morning's tutorial so I could see what it was supposed to be like, but even that didn't work.
 I'm moving on to some other tutorials.
 2:15: Working on another tutorial.
 This isn't very exciting to read about, I imagine.
-3: Doing some work on my actual project (which will probably get scrapped a couple of times)
+3: Doing some work on my actual project (which will probably get scrapped a couple of times) 3:45: Starting to add some js files to my project